carpentries-incubator/hpc-intro/_episodes/15-transferring-files.md

 the transfer.

 The most common archiving command you will use on (Linux) HPC cluster is `tar`. `tar` can be used to combine files into a single archive file and, optionally, compress.
-For example, to combine all files of the pattern `output_data/output00001.out`, `output_data/output00002.out`, ... within a folder called `output_data` into an archive file called `output_data.tar` we would use:
+For example, to collect all files contained inside `output_data` into an archive file called `output_data.tar` we would use:

 ```
 {{ site.local_prompt }} tar -cvf output_data.tar output_data/